Skip to Content

 • Type of Trail: Loop

-The trail begins at Cougar Creek and you’ll see signs for the trail as you walk to the top of the creek.
-Park at the Cougar Creek parking lot (just off Benchlands Trail).
-The trail is well marked at the beginning, but not so much at the end.
-For this reason, many people end up turning around after they lose confidence in their directions.
-For us, this was part of the fun and we enjoyed exploring this off-the-beaten-path hike in Canmore.
+The trail begins at Cougar Creek, and you’ll see signs for the trail as you walk to the top of the creek.
+We parked at the Cougar Creek parking lot (just off Benchlands Trail).
+The trail is well-marked at the beginning, but not so much at the end.

 This hike is also accessible in the winter, however, you might need some snowshoes.